 This document introduces how to maintain a DM cluster using the TiUP DM component.
-For the complete steps of DM deployment, refer to Deploy a DM Cluster Using TiUP.

 For the help information of the TiUP DM component, run the following command:

 Deploy a DM cluster for production Usage: tiup dm [flags] tiup dm [command] Available Commands: deploy Deploy a DM cluster for production start Start a DM cluster stop Stop a DM cluster restart Restart a DM cluster list List all clusters destroy Destroy a specified DM cluster audit Show audit log of cluster operation exec Run shell command on host in the dm cluster edit-config Edit DM cluster config display Display information of a DM cluster reload Reload a DM cluster's config and restart if needed upgrade Upgrade a specified DM cluster patch Replace the remote package with a specified package and restart the service scale-out Scale out a DM cluster scale-in Scale in a DM cluster import Import an exist DM 1.0 cluster from dm-ansible and re-deploy 2.0 version help Help about any command Flags: -h, --help help for tiup-dm --native-ssh Use the native SSH client installed on local system instead of the build-in one. --ssh-timeout int Timeout in seconds to connect host via SSH, ignored for operations that don't need an SSH connection. (default 5) -v, --version version for tiup-dm --wait-timeout int Timeout in seconds to wait for an operation to complete, ignored for operations that don't fit. (default 60) -y, --yes Skip all confirmations and assumes 'yes'

 After the cluster is successfully deployed, view the cluster list by running the following command:

 tiup dm list